mbhangui/audio_selector/README.md

 Select and set default Audio Device for [shairport-sync](https://github.com/mikebrady/shairport-sync), [Librespot](https://github.com/librespot-org/librespot), [Squeezelite](https://lyrion.org/players-and-controllers/squeezelite/).

 Some of you like me run multiple DACs on a single computer.
 You could be running mpd, shairport-sync (for airplay), librespot (for spotify) or squeezelite for Lyrion Music Server or for your device to be an Roon end-piont.
 The audio device for mpd can be changed easily in the mpd client itself.
-For rest of the music software mentioned, you need to edit the configuration file and edit the playback device and then restart the software. <b>audio-selector</b> allows you to do that if you are a couch potato/potaato/whatever.
+For rest of the music software mentioned, you need to edit the configuration file and edit the playback device and then restart the software. <b>audio-selector</b> allows you to do that if you are a couch potato/potaato/whatever. <b>audio-selector</b> also allows you to install/update any software, control any daemon, reboot or shutdown your device lazing out on your couch.
+You don't need to access the beautiful terminal that you are so scared of.

 ![ScreenShot](screenshots/mainwindow.png)